-Luxury cruises are often all-inclusive too – and with the unlimited premium wine and spirits onboard there won’t be any question about where your money went!
+Luxury cruises like Crystal Cruises are often all-inclusive too – and with the unlimited premium wine and spirits onboard there won’t be any question about where your money went!

 The luxury cruise liners are often smaller than a lot of the mega-ships that sail the oceans, which means that passengers benefit from being able to reach smaller ports and smaller destinations which are more bespoke and that are often less overrun with tourists.

 The ships themselves are also fitted out to the highest specifications and with fewer people on board allows passengers to really get to know each other – or cruise in almost complete privacy should you so wish.

 The new kid on the cruise block, adventure cruises, has begun to take off in a big way.
 Whereas traditional cruising is centered on life on board and the features of the ship, an adventure cruise focuses on the destination.